brangerbriz/machine-learning-docs/markdown/outline.md

 - KNearestNeighbor
 - t-SNE

-### Regularization and Optimization
+### Regularization

-- Regularization (reducing model capacity)
+- meant to reducing model capacity
 - Batch normalization
 - Gradient clipping (vanishing/exploading gradients)
 - Dropout
 	- touch on ensemble learning
 - Early stopping
 	- yes this is a form of regularization, because you are reducing model capacity (in this case by limiting compute time)
 - Anorthodox stuff
 	- multiple objective learning (can't remember if that is the right name)

-- Optimizers
+### Optimizers

 	- SGD
 	- Adam
 	- RMSProp